napari/docs/docs/howtos/layers/labels.md

   on that layer will be colored by the new label.

   If you have a multidimensional `labels layer` the `fill bucket` will edit data only in the visible slice by default.
-However, if you enable the `n_edit_dimensions` property, then `fill bucket` will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the `contiguous` property is disabled or not.
+However, if you set the `n_edit_dimensions` property to `3`, then `fill bucket` will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the `contiguous` property is disabled or not.